IamLunchbox/powerdns-cli/README.md

 $ powerdns-cli zone add example.com PRIMARY
 ```

-It is also possible to set the common configuration items in `./.powerdns-cli.conf`,
+It is also possible to set the common configuration options in `./.powerdns-cli.conf`,
 `$HOME/.powerdns-cli.conf` or `$HOME/.config/powerdns-cli/configuration.toml`.
-The file format is `toml`, so string have to explicitly quoted.
+The file format is `toml`, strings will need to be quoted explicitly.
 This is the required structure and their defaults, the option keys are not case sensitive:

 ```toml